aryanshinde09/Homelab/navidrome/README.md

-Navidrome
+# Navidrome

-Self-hosted music server, running in Docker.
+Self-hosted music server (like spotify), running in Docker.

-Overview
+## Overview

 Navidrome runs as a Docker container on aryan-linux, reachable on the LAN, not outside the network.
 To access Navidrome server on android system i am using Symphonium app.

-Stack
+## Stack

 Image: deluan/navidrome:latest (Docker Hub)
 Access: http://192.168.0.50:4533